husseinhafez1/Lumina/README.md

 # Lumina

-An OpenGL renderer in C++ following the LearnOpenGL curriculum — raw triangles up through full model loading and lighting.
+An OpenGL renderer in C++ — raw triangles up through full model loading and lighting.

 ---